aws-samples/aws-iam-access-key-auto-rotation/README.md

 8. All config rules are setup to send SNS notifications to this Lambda for processing and emailing to end users.

 ### Remedation Setup:
+1. Upload all files to an S3 bucket of your choosing.
+Make sure all files are at the root of the bucket.
-1. Log into the AWS Management Console, and select S3 from the Services menu.
+2. Log into the AWS Management Console, and select S3 from the Services menu.
-2. Choose a bucket, and upload the project zip files (Make sure the bucket allows all accounts in your OUs to perform s3:GetObject*.)
+3. Choose a bucket, and upload the project zip files (Make sure the bucket allows all accounts in your OUs to perform s3:GetObject*.)
-3. Still in the console, choose CloudFormation from the Services menu.
+4. Still in the console, choose CloudFormation from the Services menu.
-4. In the left-hand pane, choose StackSets.
+5. In the left-hand pane, choose StackSets.
 (If you’ve never created a CloudFormation stack before, choose Get Started.)
-5. Click on Create StackSet.
+6. Click on Create StackSet.
-6. Choose Upload a template file.
+7. Choose Upload a template file.
-7. Click on Choose file and select the file named AccessKeysAutoRotateCFN.yml.
+8. Click on Choose file and select the file named iam-key-auto-rotation-and-notifier.yaml.
-8. Click Next.
+9. Click Next.
-9. Give the StackSet a name.
+10. Give the StackSet a name.
 I used SecurityFindingsRemediationStackSet.
-10. Enter the S3 Bucket where you stored the zip file (ex: AccessKeyRotationLambdaFunction.zip).
+11. Fill in all parameter fields required.
-11. Click Next.
+12. Click Next.
-12. For Permissions, select Self services permissions and select the AWS IAM Role AWSCloudFormationStackSetAdministrativeRole.
+13. For Permissions, select Self services permissions and select the AWS IAM Role AWSCloudFormationStackSetAdministrativeRole.
 (If you created a different Role for this operation, choose this instead.)
-13. Click Next.
+14. Click Next.
-14. Select Deploy stacks in organizational units and enter all OUs in the text field separated by a comma.
+15. Select Deploy stacks in organizational units and enter all OUs in the text field separated by a comma.
-15. For regions, choose the same region the S3 bucket lives in that you used to upload the zip files..
+16. For regions, choose the same region the S3 bucket lives in that you used to upload the zip files..
-16. Leave all other defaults and click Next.
+17. Leave all other defaults and click Next.
-17. After reviewing the information, click the checkbox next to I acknowledge that AWS CloudFormation might create IAM resources.
+18. After reviewing the information, click the checkbox next to I acknowledge that AWS CloudFormation might create IAM resources.
-18. Click Submit.
+19. Click Submit.